 Legal and organisational developments: Since 2002, the Act on Entrepreneurs' Obligations has required producers to individually achieve collection targets and pay a product fee if the targets are not met.
 The Batteries and Accumulators Act of 2009 left the collection target cum product fee mechanism in place and did not define or regulate compliance organisations.
 A 2013 amendment to the Waste Act called upon municipalities to contribute to the battery collection network from 2015, and a 2014 amendment to the Municipal Cleanliness and Waste Disposal Act required them to include batteries in the list of wastes for which municipalities must provide collection points, which reportedly led to a significant increase in battery collection points.
-A 2014 mendment to the Batteries Act introduced i.a. a formal role for compliance organisations, allowing them to take legal responsibility for member producers' obligations.
+A 2014 amendment to the Batteries Act introduced i.a. a formal role for compliance organisations, allowing them to take legal responsibility for member producers' obligations.

-As of 2017, 2,856 portable battery producers complied through 84 registered 'collectors/service providers' (compliance organisations) of which 29 have 10 or more producer clients.
+As of 2018, 3,390 (2017: 2,856) portable battery producers complied through 84 registered 'collectors/service providers' (compliance organisations) of which 29 have 10 or more producer clients.
 The organisations include REBA, set up in 2003 and whose sole shareholder since around 2016 is battery manufacturer GP Batteries, as well as entities set up by WEEE organisations, such as ERP Poland, whose market share increased from 10% in 2012 to 28% in 2013.

-Each year since 2013, about 25% (30% in 2017) of producers - respectively their compliance service provider - fail to fulfil the national collection target.
+Each year since 2013, about 25% (30% in 2017, but only 3.7% in 2018) of producers - respectively their compliance service provider - fail to fulfil the national collection target.
 Environment Agency GIOS suggests that collection could increase significantly by increasing the product fee.
 However, this has not yet been acted upon yet.

 Collection rate: From 2010 to 2016, POM volumes increased steadily by an annual average of 4%.
 Collection volumes grew particularly strong in 2014 and 2015 (+18% annually) when municipalities were held responsible for separate collection of batteries.
 The official collection rate reported by GIOS from 2011 to 2016 increased from 29% in 2011 to 39% in 2016.
 However, in its report for 2017, GIOS states that collection volumes in earlier reports only included collection volumes declared by collectors on behalf of producers and that the necessary revision (all batteries declared by collector should be counted) would result in return rates of 55% in 2015 and 78% in 2016 (current year basis).
 Actual tonnage data are not provided.
 We follow GIOS correction by adjusting our collection values to arrive at the revised return rates.
-The results shows a collection rate of 81% in 2016, easily exceeding the 45% targets, and collection rate of 66% in 2017, as collection decreased 15% and POM increased 5%.
+The results show a collection rate of 81% in 2016, easily exceeding the 45% target, and collection rate of 66% in 2017, as collection decreased 15% and POM increased 5%.
+In 2018, POM remained flat at 351 g per capita.
+Collection increased by 25% over 2017 and exceeded the previous peak in 2016 by 7%.
+GIOS attributes the strong 2018 collection to increased educational campaigns and awareness creation measures.